ricardofmfreitas1986/rest_api/README.md

-# rest api service for medications
+# REST API service for medications

 This project implements a REST API Service